New Gravel Pit Licence - Woodhouse Township, Norfolk County (325,000 Tonnes/Year)

 Official title: 2690905 Ontario Inc. - Issuance of a licence to remove over 20,000 tonnes of aggregate annually from a pit or a quarry

-A company wants to dig a new gravel pit in Norfolk County that would go below the water table.
-They're asking to extract 325,000 tonnes of aggregate per year from a 25-hectare site near Simcoe.
-The pit would be next to an existing licensed aggregate operation.
+A company wants to dig a new gravel pit in Norfolk County that would extract 325,000 tonnes of aggregate per year.
+The 25-hectare site near Simcoe would operate below the water table, which means groundwater impacts are a key concern.
+Environmental, noise, and heritage studies have been submitted for review.

 Why This Matters

 Live near Woodhouse Township?
-This pit could affect your well water.
-Digging below the water table raises questions about groundwater impacts.
-Expect more truck traffic on local roads too—325,000 tonnes means a lot of hauling.
+This pit could affect your well water, since it would dig below the water table.
+Neighbours within 120 metres have already been notified.
+Expect more truck traffic on local roads if approved.

 What Could Change